trizen/raku-rosettacode/programming_tasks/B/Bitmap.md

 	self.pixel($i, $j);
     }
 }

 my Bitmap $b = Bitmap.new( width => 10, height => 10);

 $b.fill( Pixel.new( R => 0, G => 0, B => 200) );

 $b.set-pixel( 7, 5, Pixel.new( R => 100, G => 200, B => 0) );

 say $b.perl;
 ```

 Thanks to the `rw` trait on the `pixel` method, we don't actually need to define two separate methods, `set-pixel` and `get-pixel`, but that is an explicit requirement of the task.
 (Beware your presuppositions!
-In Perl 6, accessors only determine identity, not use.
+In Raku, accessors only determine identity, not use.
 In particular, identity is considered orthogonal to lvalue/rvalue context.)